exaloop/codon/docs/sphinx/index.rst

     *Why do we need a whole new language?
 Why not a library?*

-A new language and compiler allows us to provide the programmer with higher-level contructs that are paired with optimizations, e.g. `@par` with :ref:`parallelism`.
+A new language and compiler allow us to provide the programmer with higher-level constructs that are paired with optimizations, e.g. `@par` with :ref:`parallelism`.
 This type of pairing is difficult to replicate in a library alone, as it often involves large-scale program transformations/optimizations.
 We can also explore different backends like GPU, TPU or FPGA in a systematic way, in conjunction with these various constructs/optimizations, which is ongoing work.

 Our goal is